Radiofrequency Thermal Ablation (RF)-VNUS Closure

 Basic Patient Information About This Treatment

-Via a small, narrow tube (catheter), tiny bursts of energy are used to heat the diseased vein wall forcing its collapse.
+Via a small, narrow tube (catheter), radiofrequency energy is used to heat the diseased vein wall forcing its closure.
 As a result basically two things happen:

 1) The blood flow gets redirected to healthier veins;

-2) Symptoms of venous reflux such as the blue, bulging varicose vein, leg pain, swelling and fatigue can be reduced or eliminated.
+2) Symptoms of venous reflux such as varicose veins, leg pain, swelling, fatigue and even ulceration can be reduced or eliminated.

 Considerations and Follow-up

-The doctor will have you wear a compression stocking for a couple of weeks, and may suggest a regimen of regular exercise.
+After the procedure, Dr. Forman will have you wear a compression stocking for a couple of weeks, and may suggest a regimen of regular exercise.
 Some patients may experience minor bruising that goes away quickly.
-By comparison to stripping and other surgical techniques, those possible side-effects are minimal.
+By comparison to stripping and other surgical techniques, those possible side effects are minimal.
 Results will vary by patient, and in some cases multiple treatments maybe needed to achieve the desired results.
-Dr. Forman carefully works with each patient to develop a plan best-suited to their specific needs.
+Dr. Forman carefully works with each patient to develop a plan best suited to their specific needs.
 Visit the Expectations and Results Section to see example before-and-after photos.

 Tell Me More...

 Since valves can't be repaired, the only alternative is to re-route blood flow through healthy veins.
 Traditionally, this has been done by surgically removing (stripping) the troublesome vein from your leg.
-The Closure procedure provides a less invasive alternative to vein stripping by simply closing the problem vein instead.
+RFA provides a less invasive alternative to vein stripping by simply closing the problem vein instead.
 Once the diseased vein is closed, other healthy veins take over and empty blood from your legs.

-In the Closure procedure, there is no need for groin surgery.
-Instead, the vein remains in place and is closed using a special (Closure) catheter inserted through a small puncture.
+With RFA there is no need for groin surgery.
+Instead, the vein remains in place and is closed using a special catheter inserted through a small puncture.
 This may eliminate the bruising and pain often associated with vein stripping (i.e., that may result from the tearing of side branch veins while the saphenous vein is pulled out).
-Vein stripping is usually performed in an operating room, under a general anesthetic, while the Closure procedure is performed on an outpatient basis, typically using local or regional anesthesia.
+Vein stripping is usually performed in an operating room, under a general anesthetic, while RFA is performed on an outpatient basis, typically using local or regional anesthesia.

-Patients report feeling little, if any, pain during the Closure procedure.
-Your physician will give you a local or regional anesthetic to numb the treatment area.
+Patients report feeling little, if any pain during the procedure.

 Most patients report a noticeable improvement in their symptoms within 1-2 weeks following the procedure.

-As with any medical intervention, potential risks and complications exist with the Closure procedure.
+As with any medical intervention, potential risks and complications exist with RFA.
 All patients should consult their doctors to determine if their conditions present any special risks.
-Your physician will review potential complications of the Closure procedure at the consultation, and can be reviewed in the safety summary.
+Your physician will review potential complications of the procedure at the consultation.
 Potential complications can include: vessel perforation, thrombosis, pulmonary embolism, phlebitis, hematoma, infection, paresthesia (numbness or tingling) and/or skin burn.

-Only a physician call tell you if the Closure procedure is a viable option for your vein problem.
-Experience has shown that many patients with superficial venous reflux disease can be treated with the Closure procedure.
+Only a physician call tell you if RFA is a viable option for your venous problems.
+Experience has shown that many patients with superficial venous reflux disease can be succesfully treated using RFA.

 1 Lurie F, Creton D, Eklof B, Kabnick LS, Kistner RL, Pichot O, et al. Prospective randomized study of endovenous radiofrequency obliteration (Closure) versus ligation and stripping in a selected patient population (EVOLVES study).
 J Vasc Surg 2003;38:207-14.